rishika24-tech/sales_analytics/README.md

 A real-time sales data analysis Application using Spark Structured Streaming, Kafka as a messaging system, PostgreSQL as a storage for processed data, and Superset for creating a dashboard.

 ## Project Description
-Mya Gon Yaung is a men's traditional clothing retail shop that manually records everything in a book.
+Vishal Mega Mart is a traditional clothing retail shop that manually records everything in a book.
 Since sales are only written in a book, it is easy to find daily sales but difficult to know monthly or yearly sales.
 As a result, the shop owners do not know their monthly and yearly sales, what products are sold most in which month, and which stocks need to be refilled and which don't.
 As they don't know the answers to these questions, they often overstock or understock many products which greatly affects their profits.

-This project is used to find out whether having a real-time sales data analysis application will be a solution to solve the problems faced at Mya Gon Yaung.
+This project is used to find out whether having a real-time sales data analysis application will be a solution to solve the problems faced at Vishal Mega Mart.

 ## Data Platform Architecture